neam/dokku-host-provisioning/README.md

 Other buildpacks may rely on older versions of Buildstep / Ubuntu 12.10 and needs to be updated before working.

 Notably, the default PHP buildpack is currently broken.
-To use a the above working PHP buildpack in your project repo:
+To use the working PHP buildpack listed above in your project repo:

 ```bash
 echo 'export BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git' > .env